 Happy Sunday, friends!
-We’re having a graduation party for Caroline this afternoon, and I have a lot to do, so I’ll need to keep this Coffee Talk short and sweet.
+We’re having a graduation party for C this afternoon, and I have a lot to do, so I’ll need to keep this Coffee Talk short and sweet.

 Yes, our middle child graduated from high school this week.
 Her ceremony was on Thursday.

 Since she went to a cyber charter school, they had the ceremony at a local hotel.
 It was different, in that we didn’t know any of the other families or the teachers, but I’m really glad they did an in-person ceremony anyway.
 We were allowed to have 4 guests at the ceremony, so the other kids went too.
 It was nice for C that they both could be there.

 For anyone just catching up, C moved from our local public school system to a cyber charter school in 8th grade.
 She never liked school very much, not even in preschool.
 In elementary school, she would cry and fight us to get on the bus, and by middle school, she was begging to do cyber school.